johnsmclay/linux-notes/091-xinetd-and-tcp-wrapper-facts.md

----
-layout: page
-title:  Xinetd And Tcp Wrapper Facts
+# Xinetd And Tcp Wrapper Facts
----

 Xinetd is a super daemon that manages many Internet and network services.
 Xinetd: